defactor-com/documentation/docs/engage/front-end-ui/admin-section/ecosystem-settings.md

 Adding project wallets to the Ecosystem section allows Engage to:

-- Display token balances for each wallet in real time
+- Display token balances for each wallet in real time.
-- Attribute wallet activity (e.g., staking, rewards, treasury) to specific categories
+- Attribute wallet activity (e.g., staking, rewards, treasury) to specific categories.
-- Populate the Allocation and Token Distribution charts with verified data
+- Populate the Allocation and Token Distribution charts with verified data.
-- Ensure full visibility and traceability for audits and community reporting
+- Ensure full visibility and traceability for audits and community reporting.

 ### How to Add a New Ecosystem Wallet